paulfioravanti/steno-dictionaries/dictionaries/README.md

     - **Alt Words**: containing alternative outlines for existing Plover words (and sometimes prefixes, suffixes or other entries not _strictly_ words).

+- **Code**: containing code- and programming-related outlines.
+Plover's default dictionary already contains a lot of tech-related outlines, including shell commands, so this dictionary does not repeat them, but only contains new entries for languages I use frequently.

 - **Command**: containing outlines that reference the custom [Plover Control Commands][].
 Details about what the commands do can be found can be found in this directory, while the code and technical details for the commands